How do I know if I am ready to return to work?

 Having read the information in this section, consider the following

-• Am I able to return to work or school?
+- Am I able to return to work, school, or volunteering?

-• If I can’t return to my current job, do I know what other options I have (for example: train for another job, return to school, or retire)?
+- If I can’t return to my job, do I know what other options I have (for example: train for another job, return to school, or retire)?

-• I would like to volunteer.
-Do I know who to talk to about this?
+- I would like to volunteer.
+Do I know where to find information about volunteering?